 The Kids Ride Free (KRF) program continues to grow!
 In School Year 2021-2022, DC students can request a new SmarTrip Card for traveling on public transit systems within the District.
 A supply of the new cards will be sent directly to all DC public and charter schools for distribution to eligible students.
 Students can collect their new School Year 2021-2022 KRF SmarTrip cards from their school ID administrators like they did during the last school year.

 School Year 2021-2022 Kids Ride Free SmarTrip cards will remain valid through September 30, 2022.

 Students riding Metrobus, Metrorail, or DC Circulator should always have their Kids Ride Free SmarTrip card with them or be prepared to pay the regular fare for their trip.

 For more information, please review the Kids Ride Free Frequently Asked Questions.
-If you have additional questions about the KRF program, please contact your school’s card administrator or the District Department of Transportation’s School Transit Subsidy Office at (202) 673-1740.
+If you have additional questions about the KRF program, please contact your school’s administrator or the District Department of Transportation’s School Transit ID Subsidy Program Office at (202) 673-1740 or email@example.com.